ontop/ontop-website/guide/compliance.md

 | 17.5 XPath Constructor Functions | ~~easting~~ | 0 |
 | 17.6 Extensible Value Testing | ~~user defined functions~~ | 0 |

+### Limitations
+ - The 5 hash functions and functions `REPLACE` and `REGEX` for regular expressions have limited support because they heavily depend on the DBMS: not all DBMSs provide all hash functions, and many DBMSs have their own regex dialects.
+Currently, the SPARQL regular expressions of `REPLACE` and `REGEX` are simply sent to the DBMS.
+ - In the implementation of function `langMatches`, the second argument has to a be a constant: allowing variables will have a negative impact on the performance in our framework.

-## GeoSPARQL 1.0 Compliance
+## GeoSPARQL 1.0 compliance
+*Starting from 4.1.0.*

-The following table provides a summary of *Ontop* v4 compliance with [OGC GeoSPARQL 1.0](https://www.ogc.org/standards/geosparql), the standard for representing and querying geospatial linked data.
+The following table provides a summary of the compliance of the latest version of Ontop with [OGC GeoSPARQL 1.0](https://www.ogc.org/standards/geosparql), the standard for representing and querying geospatial linked data.
 The summary focuses only on the main geospatial functions and properties and unsupported features are ~~crossed out~~.

 | Section in OGC GeoSPARQL 1.0 | Features  | Coverage                                     |
 | ------------------------------------------- | --------- | ---   |